Documentation

 Every system computationally emulates itself with advantage zero.

-Computational emulation composes transitively with additive advantage bounds (triangle inequality on distinguishing advantage).
+Computational emulation composes transitively with additive advantage bounds (triangle inequality on total variation distance).

 Adapting both sides of a computational emulation along the same boundary morphism preserves the advantage bound.